A cup of Joe always helps when we struggle to get ourselves going in the morning.

-Coffee, on the other hand, wakes you up through its caffeine content, which has a more notable effect on the body.
+Coffee, on the other hand, wakes you up through its caffeine content, which has a more noteworthy effect on the body.

-It will significantly boost your alertness while getting you going almost immediately.
+It will significantly boost your alertness while getting you going relatively fast.

 Overall, apples can definitely help to keep you awake, but coffee is better at quickly stimulating your alertness.

-On the other hand, according to the USDA, an 8 fl. oz cup of black coffee, contains only 1 calorie.
+On the other hand, an 8 fl. oz cup of black coffee, contains only 2.37 kcal.